g026r/pocket-library-toolkit/README.md

 ## Limitations

 The library info screen for a given cart is stored in the Pocket's internal memory.
-Even if your library now shows "Sagaia" instead of "Mani 4 in 1 - Taito", clicking into it or loading the cart will still show you the original info.
+Even if your library now shows "_Sagaia_" instead of "_Mani 4 in 1 - Taito_", clicking into it or loading the cart will still show you the original info.

 Additionally, if you have two different entries with the same cart signature, it's likely that only the playtime for the